-Common Use Gate: A gate designated by the Department for use by air carriers that do not lease one or more gates on a preferential use basis.
+Common Use Gate: A gate designated by the Department for use by air carriers.

-Communications Center/Airport Dispatch: The section of the Department's Operation Division is responsible for monitoring access to the Security

-Identification Display Area (SIDA), responding to access inquiries from the pedestrian and drive-through gate phones, responsible for dispatching Airport Operations, Airport Sheriffs Bureau personnel, and/ or Aircraft Rescue and Fire Fighting (ARFF) personnel for various emergencies, matters of Airport security, and responding to other calls from the public and Airport tenants.
+Communications Center/Airport Dispatch: The section of the Department's Operation Division is responsible for monitoring access to the Security Identification Display Area (SIDA), responding to access inquiries from the pedestrian and drivethrough gate phones, responsible for dispatching Airport Operations, Airport Sheriffs Bureau personnel, and/ or Aircraft Rescue and Fire Fighting (ARFF) personnel for various emergencies, matters of Airport security, and responding to other calls from the public and Airport tenants.

-The Airport Communications Center is staffed around the clock and can be reached by calling 911, (916) 929-5000 or (916) 874-0456 (which is the number on the back of your airport badge).
+The Airport Communications Center is staffed around the clock and can be reached by calling 911, (916) 929-5000 or (916) 874-0456 (which is the number on the back of your Airport badge).